-If you take the first left turn at the bottom of the hill, coming from Patong, you will come to a small bridge continue to the left and you will find two isolated small beaches, no surf here, but a good place to relax and do a bit of snorkelling and it overlooks all of Kamala's surf spots.
+If you take the first left turn at the bottom of the hill, coming from Patong, you will come to a small bridge continue to the left and you will find two isolated small beaches, no surf here, but a good place to relax and do a bit of snorkeling and it overlooks all of Kamala's surf spots.

 Further out to the headland you can see a surfing point break (pic below) which works on a mid-tide, on a swell over 1 metre.
 Surf between the island and the headland.

 Back to the bridge and a right turn brings you to a small village along the beach going north.
 There are surfable beach breaks which run down the end of the reef near some local guesthouses, best on a swell of over 1 metre.
-Back to the main road and head north, past Phuket Fantasea, first left turn takes down to the police station and the beach access, the sand banks here can get quite good.
+Back to the main road and head north, past Phuket Fantasea, first left turn takes you down to the police station and the beach access, the sand banks here can get quite good.

 Back to the main road again and as you go over a small bridge you will see to your left a large development and Novatel Hotel in the corner, here is probably one of the better places to surf at Kamala Beach. you will see a few small signs directing you down to the beach.